 Cell B1 is for disposal of stormwater and treated wastewater.
-Cell B2 is for disposal of stormwater.
 Approximately 31% of the conceptual scheme plan area is set aside for storm water management operations.
 Cell B1 will be planted and remain in agricultural use until such time as more efficient solutions are implemented.
-Cell B2 is no longer needed for will be used for the disposal of stormwater as more efficient solutions have been until such time as more efficient solutions are implemented.
-At thishat time, Cell B1 or Cell B2 is proposed to develop may be developed with industrial uses similar to Cell A, subject to an amendment to both this Conceptual Scheme and the Direct Control Bylaw.
+Cell B2 is no longer needed for the disposal of stormwater as more efficient solutions have been implemented.
+At this time, Cell B2 is proposed to develop with industrial uses similar to Cell A, subject to an amendment to both this Conceptual Scheme and the Direct Control Bylaw.
 Cell B1 may also be developed when more efficient solutions are introduced, subject to an amendment to both this Conceptual Scheme and the Direct Control Bylaw.